Dubrovnik and Balkan Side-Trips

 Alma: Yes.
-Thank God my family was OK, but many of my friends have been killed here.
-Two friends actually died here...just here.
+Thank God, my family was OK, but many of my friends have been killed here.
+And two friends actually died here...just here.
 This street is very symbolic to us.
 We live on this street and die on this street.

 Alma: This is a very special place for us.
-It was a park before the war, where lovers gather, children gather, and you can have a nice time.
-But in the war, we mustn't go to the cemetery because it was exposed too much to the snipers.
-We had to come here to bury people, to transform park into a cemetery.
+It was a park, before war, where lovers gather, children gather, and sitting here have a nice time.
+But in the war, we mustn’t go to the cemetery because it was exposed too much to the snipers.
+We had to come here and bury people — actually we have to, transform park into a cemetery.

 Rick: And all of the dates...1993.

 Alma: Yes.
-I think 90 percent of the graves are from 1993.
+I think 90 percent of these graves are from ’93.
 Very young people.

 The conflict reached its peak with a symbolic moment that resonated around the world.
 This venerable bridge was pummeled by artillery shells from the hilltop above, until — finally — it collapsed into the river.

 While the city has been at peace now since 1995, the sectarian symbolism remains powerful.
 Still, both religious communities seem determined to build upon this fragile reconciliation.